What is a One-Name Study?

 Many people have contributed to this site, beginning with the so-called 'greatest Sterry genealogist', the Reverend Francis Sterry (1834-1925) of Eastbury House, Essex.
 His son, Sir Wasey Sterry, kept his father's papers which reveal a painstaking assemblage of data over a sixty year period (1862-1911), culminating in a beautifully lettered chart of this entire branch of the English Sterrys 1633-1952.
 The family papers were made available to Walter Smith who included them in his well-researched book on The Sterry Family of America (1973).
 I had the opportunity of meeting Sir Wasey Sterry's nephew, Peter, when I was in London in 2009.
 Peter very kindly allowed me to examine the family papers still in his possession, including the chart referred to above.
 With Peter's permission I have made this chart available on Sterry Worldwide.

-There are far too many researchers to acknowledge personally who over the past fifteen years have provided me with both guidance and inspiration.
+There are far too many researchers to acknowledge personally all those who over the past seventeen years have provided me with both guidance and inspiration.
 But there are three in particular that I would like to publicly acknowledge.
-My cousin Gwen Eastment from Australia; Cecily Sterry from England [both sadly no longer with us]; and Art Sterry from Florida in the USA.
+My cousin Gwen Eastment from Australia; Cecily Sterry from England; and Art Sterry from Florida in the USA.
+Sadly all three are no longer with us.

 I thank most sincerely all those who have so generously contributed so much of their time to the wealth of material that is now available on this website and I thank them for sharing that research.
 Hopefully this website will allow others with similar research interests to further their own studies and perhaps find their own personal family roots.